coreruleset/documentation/content/deployment/exceptions.md

 -   [SecRuleUpdateTargetByMsg](https://github.com/SpiderLabs/ModSecurity/wiki/Reference-Manual#SecRuleUpdateTargetByMsg)
 -   [SecRuleUpdateTargetByTag](https://github.com/SpiderLabs/ModSecurity/wiki/Reference-Manual#SecRuleUpdateTargetByTag)

-You\'ll notice that there are two types of exceptions, those that remove, and those that change (or update) rules.
-General usage of the SecRuleRemove\* rules is fairly straight forward:
+You'll notice that there are two types of exceptions, those that remove, and those that change (or update) rules.
+General usage of the `SecRuleRemove*` rules is fairly straight forward:

 ```apache
 SecRule ARGS "@detectXSS" "id:123,deny,status:403"